 Iceland Photography Tours

-Workshops & Tours Run By Photographers For Photographers
+Workshops & Tours Run By A Photographer For Photographers

 Next tours announced.

-February 14th to February 22nd 2020 in conjunction with Nikon UK *Sold out*
+February 7th to February 15th 2021 in conjunction with Nikon UK (See link in header)

 Book early to avoid disappointment.

 Over the years I have found the best way for you to get the most from your trip is to stay flexible.
 My tours are designed to make sure you go home with the best photos possible.
 I do not book hotels months in advance.
 We follow the weather as best we can around Iceland ensuring we maximise your chances of good sunrises, sunsets and clear skies for Aurora chasing.
 After all for most people Iceland is going to be a once in a lifetime trip and because of this unless specifically asked I will only run tours from November to March.
 Iceland is much quieter between these months and you have a great chance of seeing the Aurora.

 I also keep groups to a maximum of 4 people.
 I believe having small groups gives people more time and room at each location.

 My wish is that you go home with the very best photos possible after having the time of your life.

 If you are new to photography any and all tuition needed is included in the price.
 If you are an advanced photographer then I am there to make sure you are at the right location at the right time of day.